-- If the parties agree in advance in a signed record, or a record of proceeding reflects agreement by the parties, that all or part of a mediation is not privileged, the privileges under Sections 4 through 6 do not apply to the mediation or part agreed upon.
-However, Sections 4 through 6 apply to a mediation communication made by a person that has not received actual notice of the agreement before the communication is made. - If the participants so agree, the UNCITRAL Model Law provision on the use of mediation communications, Article 10, will be the default position. - (4).
-If the parties would like to have an open mediation, with mediation communications being available for later proceedings: The parties should enter the agreement described in point c and - also agree that they exclude the applicability of Articles 9 and 10 of the UNCITRAL Model Law.
+If the parties agree in advance in a signed record, or a record of proceeding reflects agreement by the parties, that all or part of a mediation is not privileged, the privileges under Sections 4 through 6 do not apply to the mediation or part agreed upon.
+However, Sections 4 through 6 apply to a mediation communication made by a person that has not received actual notice of the agreement before the communication is made.

+If the participants so agree, the UNCITRAL Model Law provision on the use of mediation communications, Article 10, will be the default position.

+(4) If the parties would like to have an open mediation, with mediation communications being available for later proceedings: The parties should enter the agreement described in point(3) and also agree that they exclude the applicability of Articles 9 and 10 of the UNCITRAL

+Model Law.

-(5).
-If the parties would like to have the mediation covered by another law: They should 1 2 designate in their agreement to mediate what law that will cover the international commercial mediation, in addition to taking the steps listed in point d.
-They should realize, however, that a 3 4 court may be unwilling to import a law of privilege because the court might deem privilege to be 5 an aspect of procedure governed by the forum state's law.
-In addition, if the parties seek to import a mediation privilege law that is broader than that of the forum state, the court might view 6 the agreement as an attempt to keep evidence from the tribunal and against public policy and 7 therefore unenforceable.
-8
+(5) If the parties would like to have the mediation covered by another law: They should designate in their agreement to mediate what law that will cover the international commercial mediation, in addition to taking the steps listed in point (4).
+They should realize, however, that a court may be unwilling to import a law of privilege because the court might deem privilege to be an aspect of procedure governed by the forum state's law.
+In addition, if the parties seek to import a mediation privilege law that is broader than that of the forum state, the court might view the agreement as an attempt to keep evidence from the tribunal and against public policy and therefore unenforceable.

-9 2.
-Confidentiality
+2. Confidentiality

-10 Article 9 of the UNCITRAL Model Law is consistent with Section 8 of the Uniform Mediation Act, when read together with the notes on interpretation in the to Draft Guide to 11 12 Enactment and Use of UNCITRAL Model Law on International Commercial Conciliation.
-The 13 Draft Guide makes clear that the violation of Article 9 should not be a basis for sanctions unless 14 the party disclosing understood that the mediation was governed by the confidentiality rule.
-The Draft Guide also makes clear that a participant may warn or disclose in the public interest despite 15 the prohibitions.
-This is the current state of U.S. contract law regarding secrecy agreements as 16 discussed in the Reporter's Notes to Section 8.
-The pertinent portion of the Draft Guide states: 17
+Article 9 of the UNCITRAL Model Law is consistent with Section 8 of the Uniform Mediation Act, which indicates that mediation communications are confidential to extent agreed upon by the parties or provided in state law, when Article 9 is read together with the notes on interpretation in the to Draft Guide to Enactment and Use of UNCITRAL Model Law on International Commercial Conciliation.
+The Draft Guide makes clear that the violation of Article 9 should not be a basis for sanctions unless the party disclosing understood that the mediation was governed by the confidentiality rule.
+The Draft Guide also makes clear that a participant may warn or disclose in the public interest despite the prohibitions.
+This is the current state of U.S. contract law regarding secrecy agreements as discussed in the Reporter's Notes to Section 8.
+The pertinent portion of the Draft Guide states:

-18 The Working Group agreed that an illustrative and non-exhaustive list of possible 19 exceptions to the general rule on confidentiality would more appropriately be provided in 20 the Guide to Enactment.
-Examples of such laws may include laws requiring the conciliator or parties to reveal information if there is a reasonable threat that a person will 21 suffer death or substantial bodily harm if the information is not disclosed and laws 22 requiring disclosure if it is in the public interest.
-For example to alert the public about a 23 24 health or environmental or safety risk.
-It is the intent of the drafters that, in the event a court or other tribunal is considering an allegation that a person did not comply with 25 article 9, it should include in its consideration any evidence of conduct of the parties that 26 27 shows whether they had, or did not have, an understanding that a conciliation existed and 28 consequently an expectation of confidentiality.
+The Working Group agreed that an illustrative and non-exhaustive list of possible exceptions to the general rule on confidentiality would more appropriately be provided in the Guide to Enactment.
+Examples of such laws may include laws requiring the conciliator or parties to reveal information if there is a reasonable threat that a person will suffer death or substantial bodily harm if the information is not disclosed and laws requiring disclosure if it is in the public interest.
+For example to alert the public about a health or environmental or safety risk.
+It is the intent of the drafters that, in the event a court or other tribunal is considering an allegation that a person did not comply with article 9, it should include in its consideration any evidence of conduct of the parties that shows whether they had, or did not have, an understanding that a conciliation existed and consequently an expectation of confidentiality.
 When enacting the Model Law, certain States may wish to clarity article 9 to reflect that interpretation.
-29